Keywords: Weakly supervised segmentation, spinal metastases, CT imaging

 TL;DR: Weakly supervised spinal metastasis segmentation on CT via healthy reconstruction and per-candidate scoring with a Hide-and-Seek strategy.

 Abstract: Accurate segmentation of vertebral metastasis in CT is clinically important yet difficult to scale, as voxel-level annotations are scarce and both lytic and blastic lesions often resemble benign degenerative changes.
-We introduce a weakly supervised method trained solely on vertebra-level healthy/malignant labels, without any lesion masks.
-The method combines a Diffusion Autoencoder (DAE) that produces a classifier-guided healthy edit of each vertebra with pixel-wise difference maps that propose candidate lesion regions.
+We introduce a 2D weakly supervised method trained solely on vertebra-level healthy/malignant labels, without any lesion masks.
+The method combines a Diffusion Autoencoder (DAE) that produces a classifier-guided healthy edit of each vertebra with pixel-wise difference maps that propose suspect candidate lesions.
 To determine which regions truly reflect malignancy, we introduce Hide-and-Seek Attribution: each candidate is revealed in turn while all others are hidden, the edited image is projected back to the data manifold by the DAE, and a latent-space classifier quantifies the isolated malignant contribution of that component.
 High-scoring regions form the final lytic or blastic segmentation.
 On held-out radiologist annotations, we achieve strong blastic/lytic performance despite no mask supervision (F1: 0.91/0.85; Dice: 0.87/0.78), exceeding baselines (F1: 0.79/0.67; Dice: 0.74/0.55).
 These results show that vertebra-level labels can be transformed into reliable lesion masks, demonstrating that generative editing combined with selective occlusion supports accurate weakly supervised segmentation in CT.

 Primary Subject Area: Segmentation